Our promise. We provide a buying advantage with verified reviews and unbiased editorial research.

 Founded in 1932, Alaska Airlines is now the seventh-largest passenger airline in the U.S. It is a West Coast favorite with corporate headquarters in Seattle.

 Mileage plan: Rewards program members can progress through reward levels to gain access to premium services such as priority boarding, free meals and other amenities.

 Credit card rewards: Obtaining the Alaska Airlines credit card gives users the ability to add an annual companion fare, check a free bag and earn triple rewards on Alaska purchases.

-- Bags fly free: Local travel in Alaska comes with up to three free checked bags and a free carry on.
+Bags fly free: Local travel in Alaska comes with up to three free checked bags and a free carry on.

-- Military service discounts: Active-duty military members get up to five free checked bags and relaxed weight limits.
+Military service discounts: Active-duty military members get up to five free checked bags and relaxed weight limits.

 First class seating: Get extra amenities and more personalized service with first-class fare from Alaska Airlines.

-Alaska Airlines Company Profile
+Alaska Airlines Company Information

 - Company Name: